 It is easy to talk about these strategies in theory but quite another to actually perform them.
 A campaign like this can take months and a lot of very laborious work.
 We thought it would be helpful to include some information on how we were able to get this strategy to work for one of our clients.

 As an example, when we started working with ny-bankruptcy.com we did a competitor analysis for a few of the top sites.
 One of which was http://www.amdlaw.com/.
 After looking at amdlaw.com‘s links we quickly determined longisland.com was a high quality link prospect with a DR of 60 and geographic relevancy.
 Often if you are an SEO specialist and you are not from the same location as the client this can be an easy way to find those types of links.
 It is also particularly important for Chamber of Commerce membership directory links, local media and interest groups.

 Before we started our work, ny-bankruptcy.com had little organic visibility and moderate local visibility but after “piggybacking” off of the top ranking sites we are in the ‘C’ position in maps and 3rd in organic for “long island bankruptcy attorney”.
 If you are running a campaign like this, once you have piggybacked all the links available you can then craft a new campaign for other opportunities where your competitors may be lacking a presence.
 For instance we noticed that competitors as well as ny-bankruptcy.com were weak in .edu links so we crafted a scholarship campaign for them.

-The benefits of this strategy is that it takes a lot of the guess work out of link building.
+The benefit of this strategy is that it takes a lot of the guess work out of link building.
 The sites that are outranking you in search for your keyword phrase are doing so for a reason and part of that reason may be the links that are pointed at the specific page that is outranking you.
 You can even the playing field by obtaining the links that your competitors have by emulating their strategy.

 Tags: competitor analysis